bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 > **Note**: Git will give you a confirmation message that a repo has
 > been created.
 Note that a hidden directory called `.git` has been
 > created in your project directory.
-This contains the actual
+This contains the actual revision
+> database (all snapshots are in there).

 Now let's add some tasks for the living room.